-Animal studies to evaluate the carcinogenic potential of oxycodone and acetaminophen have not been performed.Mutagenesis
+Long-term studies to evaluate the carcinogenic potential of the combination of oxycodone hydrochloride and acetaminophen have not been conducted.

-The combination of oxycodone and acetaminophen has not been evaluated for mutagenicity.
+The combination of oxycodone hydrochloride and acetaminophen has not been evaluated for mutagenicity.
 Oxycodone alone was negative in a bacterial reverse mutation assay (Ames), an in vitro chromosome aberration assay with human lymphocytes without metabolic activation and an in vivo mouse micronucleus assay.
 Oxycodone was clastogenic in the human lymphocyte chromosomal assay in the presence of metabolic activation and in the mouse lymphoma assay with or without metabolic activation.

 Pregnancy Category C

 Animal reproductive studies have not been conducted with Primlev™.
 It is also not known whether Primlev™ can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 Primlev™ should not be given to a pregnant woman unless in the judgment of the physician, the potential benefits outweigh the possible hazards.

-Labor and Delivery
+Labor or Delivery

 Ordinarily, nursing should not be undertaken while a patient is receiving Primlev™ because of the possibility of sedation and/or respiratory depression in the infant.
 Oxycodone is excreted in breast milk in low concentrations, and there have been rare reports of somnolence and lethargy in babies of nursing mothers taking an oxycodone/acetaminophen product.
 Acetaminophen is also excreted in breast milk in low concentrations.

-Safety and effectiveness in pediatric patients have not been established.
+Safety and effectiveness of Primlev™ in pediatric patients have not been established.

 In a pharmacokinetic study of oxycodone in patients with end-stage liver disease, oxycodone plasma clearance decreased and the elimination half-life increased.
-Care should be exercised when oxycodone is used in patients with hepatic impairment.

 In a study of patients with end stage renal impairment, mean elimination half-life was prolonged in uremic patients due to increased volume of distribution and reduced clearance.
 Oxycodone should be used with caution in patients with renal impairment.